 Figure 8 displays around 11 days of data however the sensor can potentially be left installed for several months.
 It is recommended to check the wounding around the needles and installation does not become too large as this will affect the accuracy of the sap flow data.

 The data displayed in Figure 8 shows how sap flow can vary quite significantly even over an 11 day period.
 At the start of the measurement period the weather was cool and cloudy.
 Then, there was about 5 days of fine, sunny and warm weather.
 Over the last two days of the measurement period, the weather again turned cloudy and cool.
 This variation is captured nicely in the sap flow data.

-It is possible to measure small stems, branches and petioles with diameters as narrow as 1mm with the SF-3, SF-4 and SF-5 sap flow sensors.
-For larger stems, the SF-3 sap flow sensor is ideal.
+It is possible to measure small stems, branches and petioles with diameters as narrow as 1mm with the Implexx Sap Flow Sensor, SF-4 and SF-5 sap flow sensors.
+For larger stems, the Implexx Sap Flow Sensor is ideal.
 For stems less than 10mm in diameter, the SF-4 and SF-5 sensors should be deployed.